Dr Jesse Kigozi

 Research

-As part of his doctoral research, he was also involved in exploring alternative methods of assessing productivity loss and their application within economic evaluation in the UK.
-He explored methodological approaches of applying the Friction Cost Approach within the UK in assessing work related absenteeism and presenteeism.
-A paper reporting friction period estimates for the UK has been published in the Health Economics journal.
+Jesse’s research also includes widening the economic evaluation space of economic evaluations to include productivity costs.
+He has particular expertise in exploring alternative methods of assessing productivity loss (absenteeism and presenteeism) and their application within economic evaluation in the UK.
+He has previously investigated methodological approaches of applying the Friction Cost Approach within the UK in assessing work related absenteeism and presenteeism.
+He has published data reporting friction period estimates for the UK has been published in the Health Economics journal.

 Other activities